-The Noongar (Koorah, Nitja, Boordahwan) (Past, Present, Future) Recognition Bill 2015 is the first piece of legislation in the history of this Parliament to include the language of those people who occupied the land on which this house stands thousands of years before European settlement.
-The Noongar Recognition Bill 2015 is a product of the native title negotiations that ran from 2009 to 2015.
+Mr C.J.
+BARNETT: It is with great pride that I bring the Noongar (Koorah, Nitja, Boordahwan) (Past, Present, Future) Recognition Bill 2015 to this Parliament.
+The bill is the first piece of legislation in the history of this Parliament to include the language of those people who occupied the land on which this house stands thousands of years before European settlement.
+The Noongar recognition bill is a product of the native title negotiations that ran from 2009 to 2015.
 The state's offer was considered and accepted by all six Noongar claim groups at authorisation meetings held in 2015.
 The agreement entered into by the state government and Noongar people is the most comprehensive native title agreement in Australian history, comprising the full and final resolution of all native title claims in the south west of Western Australia, including Perth, in exchange for a comprehensive settlement package.
 The package will provide the Noongar people with \$1.3 billion in land and other assets and benefits in exchange for the surrender of native title claims over 200 000 square kilometres of land in the south west.